Techniques for how-to-cook-frozen-salmon Effectively

 • Social Cooking: Grilling encourages a communal cooking experience, making it a fun way to gather friends and family.

-On the flip side, grilling requires more supervision, as you need to monitor the heat closely.
-Plus, it may not be suitable for every type of dish, especially those that need longer cooking times or delicate ingredients.
-For expert grilling techniques and recipes, visit [Serious Eats](https://www.seriouseats.com/).
+The down side to grilling is that it takes more monitoring, as you’ll need to keep a closer eye on the heat.
+And it might not be the best device for every type of dish, especially ones that require longer cooking times or delicate ingredients.
+For grilling techniques and recipes by word-class experts, see Serious Eats.

 Using a Flame